janpeter19/janpeter19/README.md

    [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

   **Note 2026-03-16**
 Now applications run with **latest PyFMI 2.20.1 and FMPy 0.3.28** in Google Colab with Linux.
 The application BPL\_IEC\_operation still has problems using FMPy and works only up to version 0.3.21.
 The dialogue with the vendor continues.

-  **Note 2025-11-19**
-The Python code for notebook interaction **FMU-explore is updated to 1.0.2** and all runs in Python 3.12.

-  * The function<code>par()</code>can now also have dictionaries (of parameters) as arguments, for improved convenience.
-See an example in BPL\_TEST2\_Fedbatch.

-  * The new functions<code>readParValue()</code> and <code>readParLocation()</code> reads parameters from an excel-sheet.
-This provide better overview than a script and useful for largers models.
-See an example in BPL\_CHO\_Fedbatch.

-  * The FMU-explore code is also simplified under the hood and now global variables are only used around plotting diagrams.
-This facilitates further development.

-  * The two underlying dictionaries <code>parDict</code> and <code>stateDict</code> have changed name to <code>parValue</code> and <code>stateValue</code>, but best is to interact with them through <code>par(), init(),</code> <code> disp() and describe()</code> as before.

-  All examples run well in newly released PyFMI 2.19.0.
-You can also use FMPy as before.

-  **Note 2025-08-04** All applications run in Colab with Python 3.11 with BPL 2.3.1 with MSL 4.1.0, using PyFMI 2.18.0 or FMPy 0.3.25.
-However, here are three applications that needs the older FMPy 0.3.21 and I will take a dialogue with the vendor, see [#742](https://github.com/CATIA-Systems/FMPy/issues/742)

-  **Note 2025-03-27** Recently i have made some new bioprocess examples and updated some old, within the current notebooks.

-  * BPL\_YEAST\_AIR\_Fedbatch - Here is now a section illustrating the impact of low dissolved oxygen levels in a homogenous bioreactor.
-    This subject is important for understanding scale-up but clear-cut simple dynamic experiments in the lab scale are difficult to find.
-    Instead people in the 80s and 90s focused on the more complicated two-reactor setups.
-These experiments are the focus of a notebook to be made, before long.

-  * BPL\_CHO\_Fedbatch - The model is updated and includes a state for lysed cell mass and the toxic impact that material may have on specific growth rate.
-Now the simulations can capture the decline of viable cell mass during later part of cultivation often found.

-  * BPL\_CHO\_Perfusion\_cspr - This model is also updated and includes a state for lysed cell mass and toxic impact that the material may have.
-The phenomena is however not yet illustrated in this notebook, but the model is there.
-Try yourself!

-  Further, the PDF-version of notebooks have been updated and corrected and now truncation has been eliminated.
-Each notebook has been locally printed to a PDF using the package `nbconvert` together with `MikTex` in a Windows environment.
+Now all applications directly start in Google Colab and simplify the interaction.

    Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).